 Most THC concentrates have much higher concentrations of THC than the actual plant form of marijuana.
 THC concentrates can also involve more serious penalties than actual cannabis.

-Wake County THC Concentrates Information Center
+Raleigh THC Concentrates Information Center

 While oil and wax are two of the most common kinds of products infused with THC, several other types of items could also use THC concentrates.
 In addition to edibles such as brownies, chocolates, or gummies, people may also purchase THC-infused lip balms, massage oils, or shampoo.
-People who legally purchase these products in other jurisdictions where such products are legal can be surprised to learn they are prohibited in North Carolina.
+People who legally purchase these products in other jurisdictions where such products are legal can be surprised to learn they are prohibited in Raleigh.

 Marijuana and THC are both classified as Schedule VI controlled substances under North Carolina General Statute § 90-94.
 While possession of a controlled substance in Schedule VI is typically a Class 3 misdemeanor, North Carolina General Statute § 90-95(d)(4) establishes that when the quantity of a controlled substance exceeds one-twentieth of an ounce of the extracted resin of marijuana, commonly known as hashish, it is a Class 1 misdemeanor.